Doubly-robust and heteroscedasticity-aware sample trimming for causal inference: Inference after trimming

 To elaborate, the expansion of $\hat{\tau}_{\hat{A}}-\tau_{\bar{A}}$ in Theorem~\ref{thm:limit_trimmed_clt} contains not only an i.i.d.~sum, but also an error term $\Delta_n$.
 This $\Delta_n$ depends on $\mathbf{1}\{\hat{k}(X_i)\leq \hat{\gamma}\}-\mathbf{1}\{\bar{k}(X_i)\leq \bar{\gamma}\}$, and so the asymptotics of $\Delta_n$ depend on the asymptotics of $\hat{k}$ itself, preventing the use of black-box machine learning algorithms to fit $\hat{k}$.
 Furthermore, even in a case where the asymptotics of $\hat{k}$ are well-understood (for example, if $k$ is assumed to follow a parametric model and $\hat{k}$ is fit by maximum-likelihood estimation), analyzing $\Delta_n$ is still challenging because $\hat{k}(X_i)$ is wrapped in non-smooth indicators, preventing the use of standard asymptotic tools like the delta method.

 One way to overcome these challenges is developed by \citet{yang2018}, who assume that $\hat{k}$ is fit using a generalized linear model and then replace $\tau_{\hat{A}}$ and $\tau_{\bar{A}}$ with smoothed equivalents.
 With this smoothing, the usual asymptotic theory is once again applicable, and they then track the contribution of $\Delta_n$ to obtain a central limit theorem for $\hat{\tau}_{\hat{A}}-\tau_{\bar{A}}$ in the case of homoscedsatic trimming with a fixed cut-off.
-However, such procedures have two drawbacks.
+However, we do not develop such procedures here for two reasons.
 First, they are applicable only for specific choices of $\hat{k}$ and thus do not allow for flexible non-parametric modeling of the propensities and outcome model.
 Second, in replacing $\tau_{\bar{A}}$ with a smoothed analog, we are effectively performing a second change of estimand on top of the original change of estimand from $\tau$ to $\tau_{\bar{A}}$.
-This double estimand change complicates the interpretation of any results, and so we do not develop such a smoothing-based approach in this work.
+This double estimand change complicates the interpretation of any results, and we prefer to avoid it.

 In principle, it is possible to construct other estimators for $\tau_{\bar{A}}$ that can be analyzed without making parametric assumptions on $\hat{k}$, e.g., by finding an efficient influence function and constructing a one-step estimator \citep{kennedy2022}, but this approach may require estimating further moments beyond the conditional mean and variance, complicating the problem significantly.